Meet Amy Tinkler, Denise van Outen's Dancing on Ice replacement and Olympic gymnast

 Meet Amy Tinkler, Denise van Outen’s Dancing on Ice replacement and Olympic gymnast

-The Olympic bronze medallist is a last minute addition to Dancing on Ice after Denise Van Outen pulled out of the competition due to an injury.
+The Olympic bronze medallist competes on the series for the firs time after being a last minute addition to Dancing on Ice replacing Denise Van Outen.

-ITV’s Dancing on Ice sadly suffered its first withdrawal of the competition this week, with stage star Denise Van Outen pulling out after suffering a shoulder injury.
+ITV’s Dancing on Ice has featured new recruit Olympic gymnast Amy Tinkler taking over from stage star Denise Van Outen, who pulled out last week after suffering a shoulder injury.

-The Dancing on Ice 2021 line-up won’t be down a celebrity however as British gymnast Amy Tinkler is jumping into the rink as a last-minute replacement.
+The British sports star, partnered with US professional skater Joe Johnson, came in joint fourth place with DJ Sonny Jay on the leaderboard after scoring 28 points with her routine to Fame as part of musicals weeks in Week Three.

-Set to skate alongside US professional Joe Johnson, Tinkler will be the third Olympian competing in this year’s series, joining the likes of hurdler Colin Jackson and skier Graham Bell.
+Tinkler will be the third Olympian competing in this year’s series, joining the likes of hurdler Colin Jackson and skier Graham Bell.
+However, Graham became the second celebrity contestant to be eliminated from the show after losing out to Rebekah Vardy in Sunday night’s (31st January) skate-off.

+Myleene Klass was the first celebrity to be voted off in Week Two..

+And ahead of her debut, the star revealed that she wasn’t expecting to end up on the show this year, even though she’s been training since October.

 But who is Amy Tinkler?
 Here’s everything you need to know.